California Academy of Sciences tickets

 Enjoy guaranteed discounts on California Academy of Sciences tickets and your choice of other top attractions.

-Proceed to the CA Academy of Sciences Main Ticket Window Present your admission pass to any Ticket agent for entry.
-Be sure to get your admission pass back from the staff as you will need it to access your other attractions
+Proceed to the ticket office window or service desk and present your admission pass to any Ticket agent for entry.
+Be sure to get your admission pass back from the staff as you will need it to access your other attractions.

 Monday-Saturday, 9:30 am-5:00 pm; Sunday, 11:00 am-5:00 pm